 Hey there, in this quick video I wanna show you how you can get more mileage out of your Facebook advertising campaigns without spending more money and really spending no more than 10 minutes a week.

-This is going to make your advertising campaign more effective, it's going to let you take advantage of interacting with
+This is going to make your advertising campaign more effective, it's going to let you take advantage of interacting with some of the people who have been interested in your ads, but haven't taken action yet.

 So let's take a look.